aarnphm/aarnphm.github.io/content/thoughts/mechanistic interpretability.md

 > The subfield of alignment that delves into reverse engineering of a neural network, especially [[thoughts/LLMs]]

-To attack the _curse of dimensionality_, the question remains: ==How do we hope to understand a function over such a large space, without an exponential amount of time?==
+To attack the _curse of dimensionality_, the question remains: ==How do we hope to understand a function over such a large space, without an exponential amount of time?== [^lesswrongarc]

+[^lesswrongarc]: good read from [Lawrence C](https://www.lesswrong.com/posts/6FkWnktH3mjMAxdRT/what-i-would-do-if-i-wasn-t-at-arc-evals#Ambitious_mechanistic_interpretability) for ambitious mech interp.

 ## steering